robertaronchi/rronchi/content/home/experience.md

     location: Geneva (Switzerland)
     date_start: '2019-01-01'
     date_end: '2021-09-30'
-    description: I am the referent for the cognitive assessment after right-brain stroke lesion (diagnosis and early rehabilitation) at the Neurology Unit of the University Hospital of Geneva.
+    description: I am the referent for the cognitive assessment after right-brain stroke lesion at the Neurology Unit of the University Hospital of Geneva.

   - title: Senior Researcher
     company: Laboratory of Neuroimaging and Cognition (P. Vuilleumier), University of Geneva